tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 > Software engineering is computer science applied on hardware.

+### An short note about System Design

+The fundamental concept of System Design in layers is Abstraction, where each layer abstracts (= removes, hides) the details of the next one in the hiearchy.

+The above layer is the specification which is stated declaratively and composed by data, while the lower layer in the implementation which is composed by data and algorithms.

 This project aims to present the Software Development phases as a piped process, from App conception to bare electrons.
 It consists of the classical Development Lifecycle phases (1-3) and the regular execution on hardware (4-5)